 This is an extreme example, but mistakes like this happen every day.
 The results range all the way from the borrower having to pay a higher interest rate to being declined.

-For the best service for mortgages, life insurance or group benefit plans, call Option1 at (800) 722-7172.
+For the best service when shopping for a mortgage call (800) 722-7172.
 If you would like us to contact you, use our 30 second contact form.
 If you would like to fill out an online application form, use our free, no obligation mortgage approval.

 There’s a lot of information about various mortgage products in our services section.
 Be sure to visit our FAQ section for reference material and our check into our blog regularly for recent articles of interest on mortgages, real estate and insurance products.
 If you have any questions, please call 1-800-722-7172 or use our 30 second contact form; we’ll be glad to help you with any questions you might have.